filecoin-project/cpp-filecoin/README.md

 # Cpp-Filecoin install and setup guide
 ## Fuhon node establishing
-There are 2 ways of getting executable version of filecoin node and miner.
-The First is to get executables by downloading, you can do it here: `https://link-tofiles`.The second is to build executables by yourself, see **Advanced building**.
+There are 2 ways of getting  an executable version of filecoin node or miner.
+The First is to get executables by [downloading](https://github.com/filecoin-project/cpp-filecoin/releases "cpp-filecoin releases").
+The second is to build executables by yourself, see **Advanced building**.
 To begin running a node you will need `node` executable.

-1. To configure node you also need to make:
+1. To configure a node you also need to make:
 * **configuration file**
   example `config.cfg`: